oss-tsukuba/nextcloud-gfarm/README.md

     - username: `admin`
     - password: `<value of nextcloud_admin_password>`

-## HTTPS and Certificates and Reverse proxy
+## HTTPS (SSL/TLS) and Certificates and Reverse proxy

 Please refer to
 [Make your Nextcloud available from the internet](https://github.com/nextcloud/docker/blob/master/README.md#make-your-nextcloud-available-from-the-internet)

 docker-compose.override.yml.https is an example to setup using a reverse proxy and using self signed certificates.

+You can use other reverse proxy and describe docker-compose.override.yml for the environment.

 ## Configuration file (.env)